ShotaTanemura/42Hackathon_2024/en.README.md

 ### Environment variables
 Clone this repository on your computer.
-The `.env` file environment variables listed up in need to be put into root of the repository.
+Create `.env` based on `.env_template` put in root of the repository, and fill your environment variables.

 ### Building
 Use the foloowing `make` targets